-The process of IC analysis always ends when the smallest constituents are reached, which are often words although the analysis can also be extended into words to acknowledge how words are structured.
+The process of IC analysis always ends when the most minor constituents are reached, which are often words.
+However, the analysis can also be extended into words to acknowledge how words are structured.
 Most tree structures employed to represent the syntactic structure of sentences are products of some form of IC analysis.

 Advantages of IC Analysis

-IC analysis helps to graphically display the layers or units in a sentence and how the units are hierarchically organised to form the sentence.
-It discovers the layers of relationship in a construction.
-English syntax is based on this ability of structures to function within larger structures, which are, in turn, serving other functions in still larger, more complex structures (sentences).
-Composing a more complex sentence such as The pretty girl put on her red and blue coat kissed her mother and left, demonstrates the nature of the relationship that must be negotiated if a hearer or a reader is to understand such a sentence.
-Anyone capable of understanding the meaning of the sentence has the mental capacity to keep all those relationships afloat as he hears or reads the sentence.
+IC Analysis clearly represents the hierarchical structure of sentences, allowing linguists to understand the relationships between different constituents and their roles within the sentence.
+IC analysis helps to display the layers or units in a sentence graphically and how the units are hierarchically organised to form the sentence.
+It discovers the layers of relationships in a construction.
+English syntax is based on this ability of structures to function within larger structures, which serve other functions in still larger, more complex structures (sentences).
+Composing a more complex sentence, such as The pretty girl put on her red and blue coat, kissed her mother, and left, demonstrates the nature of the relationship that must be negotiated if a hearer or a reader is to understand such a sentence.
+Anyone capable of understanding the sentence’s meaning has the mental capacity to keep all those relationships afloat as he hears or reads the sentence.

-In IC analysis the word order is not disturbed in any way.
-This advantage is best demonstrated by sorting the relationship found in the following sentences which are composed of the same words but which are different in word order:
+In IC analysis, the word order is not disturbed in any way.
+This advantage is best demonstrated by sorting the relationship found in the following sentences, which are composed of the same words but are different in word order:

 - The boy played marbles on his knees.